marceloverdijk/restfbmessenger/README.md

 }
 ```

-The `restfbmessenger-spring-boot-starter` will automatically trigger
+The `restfbmessenger-spring-boot-starter` will automatically add the
-auto configuration to create the `com.github.marsbits.restfbmessenger.Messenger`
+`restfbmessenger-core` dependency and trigger the auto configuration to
+create the `com.github.marsbits.restfbmessenger.Messenger` instance and
-instance and register the `com.github.marsbits.restfbmessenger.webhook.WebhookServlet`
+register the `com.github.marsbits.restfbmessenger.webhook.WebhookServlet`
 servlet.

 Only a class implementing the `CallbackHandler` need to be added to the